richsalz/draft-rsalz-2026bis/draft-ietf-procon-2026bis.md

 - Draft 12:
 Change wording about IETF last call (editorial).
-Remove missed "need not be public" sentence from draft 9 (see above)
+Remove missed "need not be public" sentence from draft 9 (see above) Use Ethernet not Unicode as a sample reference (JohnK at IETF 126).
+Avoid most uses of links into specific pages (Jean at IETF 126)

 ## Individual draft